8th Annual Older Adult Mental Health Awareness Day Symposium

 Light after Loss

-Shannon is the Founder of Light after Loss @ The Hope and Healing Center, and now The Traumatic Loss Care (TLC) Institute.
+Shannon is the Founder and Chief Executive Officer of Light after Loss @ The Hope and Healing Center, and now The Traumatic Loss Care (TLC) Institute.
 Shannon lost her husband, Craig, to suicide on August 3, 2016, leaving her and their two young girls behind.
 She was the Director of Counseling Services at The University of Mount Union and the President of NAMI Stark County at the time.
 She was certainly no stranger to mental health and suicide as it was something she helped people cope with every day.
 Despite that, the last thing she ever dreamed of was being on the other side of that coin.
 Craig to manage his mental health and related symptoms for many years, but just like everyone else, she never thought he would become a statistic.
 In 2018, Shannon stepped down from her positions at Mount Union and NAMI Stark County to heal; to help her two young daughters heal.
 After being a counselor for nearly 10 years, she also learned that the grief and trauma related to loss survivors are unique to only those who have experienced it.
 Survivors are at an increased risk of taking their own lives often due to unresolved emotions surrounding the unimaginable.
 As a result of her own difficult and lonely journey through suicide loss, she wants to be a light for others to spread hope for healing.

 Lawrence “Laurie” Baron